Desmond Tutu: Anti-apartheid icon and moral compass for a nation

 Over the next two decades, Tutu climbed the ranks of the Anglican Church, until in 1978 he was appointed head of the South African Council of Churches, an umbrella group that represented more than 12 million of the country’s Christians.

 It was from this pulpit that he launched the fiery campaigns against apartheid for which he became world famous.
 Amid the brutal crackdowns on dissent that sprawled across the 1980s, when political leaders like Nelson Mandela and O.R.
 Tambo were muzzled by prison or exile, he helped fill the vacuum by shoving the church to the forefront of the liberation movement.
-The images that traveled around the world of the diminutive clergyman clutching a bible and facing off against soldiers with machine guns became among the most potent global symbols of apartheid’s moral repugnancy.
+The images that traveled around the world of the diminutive clergyman clutching a Bible and facing off against soldiers with machine guns became among the most potent global symbols of apartheid’s moral repugnancy.

 In 1984, Tutu was awarded the Nobel Peace Prize, and two years later became the first black Archbishop of Cape Town — the highest position of leadership in the Anglican Church in South Africa.